Brazilian Babe Bru Luccas Is A Total Hottie In Straw Hat & Skimpy Tied Top

-Brazilian model Bru Luccas brought the heat to her Instagram page by sharing a photo that saw her clad in skimpy attire with her 3.1 million fans.
+Brazilian model Bru Luccas brought the heat to her 3.1 million Instagram fans by sharing a photo that saw her clad in skimpy attire.

 In the photo, the fitness model put her toned figure on display in a two-piece set that perfectly highlighted her curves.
 A geotag in the post indicated that the image was snapped in Vista, California, where it looked to be a gorgeous day.
-Sunlight illuminated the model’s figure and helped to accentuate her allover glow.
+Sunlight illuminated the model’s figure and helped accentuate her allover glow.
 The photo appeared to have been snapped in a forest with vibrant green leaves filling the space at the model’s back.

 Bru looked happy and relaxed as she looked off into the distance with a big smile.
-She casually draped both of her arms near her sides and appeared to be taking a step forward.
+She casually draped both arms near her sides and appeared to be taking a step forward.
 Bru flaunted her curvaceous figure in a mismatched set but did not reveal to fans where she purchased her sexy ensemble.

 Bru’s top boasted a lace-up front with long strings that tied in the middle of her chest.
 The strings stretched across the gap between her chest and offered a generous glimpse of her ample cleavage.
 Her top possessed cold shoulder sleeves and a scooping neckline that left her collar and shoulders entirely bare.
-The garment had a light cream hue and was ruched and had stitching detail along its edges.
+The garment had a light cream hue and was ruched.
+It also had stitching detail along the edges.

-On her lower-half, Bru rocked a pair of light white panties that fit tightly on her curves.
+On her lower half, Bru rocked a pair of light white panties that fit tightly on her curves.
 Its thick straps stretched across her hips, and the high cut left a portion of her shapely thighs in view.
-The photo was cropped a few inches below her waist and didn’t reveal a full view of her legs, but judging by the overwhelming response from fans, they were pleased with the look that they received.
+The photo was cropped a few inches below her waist and didn’t reveal a full view of her legs.

 Bru went jewelry-free and sported a straw hat on her head to shield her from the sun.
 She styled her long, brunette tresses with a few natural waves, and they tumbled down past her shoulders and chest.
 The model appeared to keep her makeup look natural and wore defined brows and a small amount of blush and lipstick.

-The post has garnered over 131,000 likes and well over 800 comments from her captivated audience.
+Judging by the overwhelming response from fans, they were pleased with the look that they received.
+The post garnered over 131,000 likes and well over 800 comments from her captivated audience.

 “One of a kind beauty,” one follower commented on the sizzling snap.